Scaling Kubernetes Workloads with KEDA and Karpenter

 Great!
 You should now be seeing the virtual worker count adjusting based on the queue depth.
 The virtual worker count will likely be pretty close to the virtual customer count, as they process at pretty close to the same speed.
 Feel free to play around with the deployment replica count to see how the scaler responds.

-Now that we have a good sense of how KEDA works, lets have a look at Node Auto Provisioner (aka NAP) and what it is.
+Now that we have a good sense of how KEDA works, let's have a look at Node Auto Provisioning (NAP) and what it is.

 While the cluster autoscaler has served us well for years, it doesn't provide much fine grained control in scaling behavior, in particular what machine types are selected.
 For example, what if you want to autoscale targeting the most cost effective machine types possible.
 Cluster autoscaler had no way to handle that.

 The Karpenter project introduced new mechanisms for creating node configuration definitions (NodeClasses) and node pool definitions (NodePools).
-These are combined with new capabilities around scheduling (ex. affinity and topology spread) and Disruption (how nodes are terminated when they aren't needed).
+These are combined with new capabilities around scheduling (ex. affinity and topology spread), provisioning best-fit compute, and Disruption (how nodes are terminated when they aren't needed).

-Finally, Karpenter was implemented as a specification, allowing compute providers to create their own implementation of the specification, like the Karpenter Provider for Azure.
-This made it easy for AKS to enable Karpenter capabilities via what AKS calls 'Node Auto Provisioning'.
+Karpenter was developed as an open-source project, allowing development of compute provider specific implementations of this open-source project, like the open-source Karpenter Provider for Azure which you can host in your AKS cluster.
+This made it easy for AKS to offer a managed experience for Karpenter via what AKS calls 'Node Auto Provisioning'.

 Using NAP